Azure/azure-remote-rendering-asset-tool/Documentation/upload.md

 ![Upload panel](media/upload.png)
 To convert a 3D model, first it has to be uploaded to one the containers in your Azure Storage account.
 To do so, click on the "Upload" button on the main toolbar.

+## Selection a container

 Select the container where you want to upload the model using the combo-box on the top.
+If you want to upload your files to a new container, you can press the "+" icon on the right side of the container combo-box.
+You can then type the name of the new container and press enter.
+If the container you typed exists, it will be selected, if it doesn't exist, it will be created as soon as you'll upload a file into it.

 ## Selection of the destination directory